UK urges citizens to stay at home over Easter, police ready to get tough

 “We are trying to engage, explain, and encourage everyone to follow the government guidance,” Chief Constable Ian Hopkins said.
 “However, where people do not comply with the guidelines, we will use the legislative powers.”

-A YouGov poll showed 42% of the public fully supported the way police have enforced the lockdown, although 32% thought backed officer’ approach but thought they had sometimes gone too far.
+A YouGov poll showed 42% of the public fully supported the way police have enforced the lockdown, although 32% backed officers’ approach but thought they had sometimes gone too far.

 One regional police force on Thursday had to retract a warning that it could start checking people’s shopping baskets to ensure they were only buying essential items.